-Each exhibiting artist who is a Manifest Supporting Member at the Artist Level* or above during the same season as their exhibit will receive one free copy of the season publication.
+Each exhibiting artist who is a Manifest Supporting Member at the Artist Level* or above during the same season as their exhibit can choose to receive one free copy of the season publication.
 Exhibiting artists who are not supporting members at the specified level during the season will be able to purchase their copy of the season publication at half price.
-Solo exhibitors will recieve one copy for free regardless of membership status.
+Solo exhibitors will receive one copy for free regardless of membership status.

 The publication will be designed and printed within the first quarter of the following season, and expected to ship by the following spring.
 (Manifest's exhibit season runs September to September each year.
 (The production process for earlier MEA books has been slowed because of the pandemic, and because they are quite large and complex projects—covering each entire season.
 Nevertheless, this season's book should ship on time as described.)

 Visit Manifest Press to see past catalogs (the former style) and our award-winning INDA, INPA, and INPHA books.